vperez10/rock_paper_scissors_homework/README.md

 ## Setup

  1. First **fork** this repository to your own account.
- 1. *Then* clone your copy to your computer.
+ 1. *Then* clone from **your copy** to your computer.
  1. `cd` into the root folder.
  1. `bundle install` (or `bundle` for short)
  1. `rails server` (or `rails s` for short)
  1. Open the whole folder of code in Sublime.
  1. Navigate to [http://localhost:3000](http://localhost:3000) in Chrome.

 The first thing to notice is that, when you visit the bare domain, it redirects you to the URL [http://localhost:3000/mockup.html](http://localhost:3000/mockup.html).
-(There is no route yet for this URL, hence the error message.)

 Read `config/routes.rb` and `app/controllers/game_controller.rb` to see how I achieved that.
 Then, ignore that code.
 I just included it for your convenience.